TEALSK12/2nd-semester-introduction-to-computer-science/project2_textmonster.md

 | **Total**                                                       | 110 |

 ##Extra Credit
-For extra credit research the random library, and implement a part of the code that allows the user to run away from a fight.
+Add the command `run`, which allows a player to run away from a fight with a monster.
+This should work 40% of the time.
+(Hint: Research the random library)